geoffcunliffe/sans/docs/exercises/0_gettingstarted.md

     AddKeysToAgent yes
     ```

-- Change your directory to the devsecops-workshop directory.
+- Change your directory to the workshop directory.

     ```bash
-    cd ~/devsecops-workshop
+    cd ~/workshop
     ```

 - Add a git remote pointing to the new CodeCommit repository.